neerajnakka/neerajnakka/README.md

 - 🎵 Music is my constant companion.
 I have an eclectic taste and love discovering new artists and tracks.
 - 💬 Ask me about: Anything related to web development, from frontend technologies to backend frameworks.

+Feel free to check out my [Portfolio](https://neerajnakka.onrender.com/) for more!

 ## 🌐 Socials: